 In 2013 and 2014, approval of newer direct acting antiviral agents (DAA) created IFN-free regimens with SVR rates greater than 90%, radically changing HCV treatment.
 Due to the novelty of DAA regimen, research is being actively pursued in a variety of patient populations.

-Research bjectives
+Research ojectives

 We aim to determine if successful treatment with DAA is associated with improvements in hemoglobin A1c (HbA1c) and if the presence of T2DM or metabolic syndrome affects SVR rates.